OriolLopezMassaguer/PaDEL-descriptor-ws/README.md

 The throughput of descriptor computation is **increased by 7x** (test dataset).

-If you want to obtain further information please contact the author Oriol López Massaguer oriol.lopez@upf.edu
+If you want to obtain further information please contact the author Oriol López Massaguer oriol.lopez@gmail.com

 Copyright 2017 Oriol Lopez